 Smiles are important in US culture – if life, love, work – everywhere.
 So when you lose a tooth, it can naturally take a toll on how you feel about yourself, not to mention how others perceive you.
 It can also make eating, speaking and even breathing more difficult, and puts the rest of your bite at risk, as well.

-The ironic thing about this is that millions upon millions of people in the US are missing at least one tooth – roughly 120 million people.
-And among all the ways you can replace that tooth, dental implant surgery offers the most benefits.
+The ironic thing about this is that millions upon millions of people in the US are missing at least one tooth – roughly 120 million.
+There are several ways to replace a tooth, but among them, dental implant surgery offers the most benefits.
+And luckily, there are different types of dental implants that allow patients across a spectrum of health to get dental implants.

 Cosmetic dental implants are one of the best solutions for tooth loss because it’s as close as you can get to a natural tooth.
 And unlike other methods of tooth replacement, cosmetic dental implants aren’t just cosmetic; they replace the lost tooth’s appearance as well as its biological functions.